KesterTong/idris2048/README.md

   ||| If n <= m, then n + 1 <= m + 1
   lteSucc : LTE left right -> LTE (S left) (S right)
 ```
 The first constructor, lteZero, represents the fact that 0 <= m for all m, while the second takes a proof that n <= m and gives a proof n + 1 <= m + 1.
 So we can define fillIn by recursion on the witness and the vector.
-But because we (and the compiler) know something about the type of the witness an the type of the vector, there are two cases, not four.
-When m=Z, then there is only one case that applies for constructing the witness, lteZero, and for the vector, the empty vector.
-When m=Sk for some k, then the witness must have the form lteSucc w and the vector must have the form y :: ys.
+Naively, there would be four cases, two for the witness, by two for the vector.
+But because we know that both these type depend on m, there are actually only two cases we need to consider.
+When n = Z (the Nat type uses Z instead of zero to distinguish it from the Integer type), then there is only one case that applies for constructing the witness, lteZero, and for the vector, the empty vector.
+When n=Sk for some k, then the witness must have the form lteSucc w and the vector must have the form y :: ys.
+These two cases are given above.

+Verbally, the logic of the above functions is as follows: given n <= m and a vector of length n, we want to fill in the vector m, with the provided constant, to become a vector of length n.
+There are two cases.
+In the case n = Z, then we can construct the vector by replicating the constant m times.
+In the case of n = k + 1, we by induction on the definition of n <= m, there must be and l such that m = l + 1 and k <= l.
+Furthermore, the vector has length k + 1 and so must have the form x :: xs, where xs has length k.
+Then we can apply the function fillIn to the vector xs, to get a vector of length l, since we know that k <= l.
+Call this vector (fillIn w c xs).
+The vector x :: (fillIn w c xs) has length l + 1, which equals m.
+This is x :: xs filled in to length m.

 The compiler is able to automatically make these inferences, so that if we load this code into the interpreter (first run idris -p effects to load the interpreter with the effects package) and run the commands
 ```